United Currency Exchange Reviewed

 - They won’t quote an exact rate over the phone and are difficult to get hold of.

-- Not many locations, based only in the Melbourne CBD and one location in Sydney.
+- Not many locations, only in the Melbourne CBD and one location in Sydney.

 Fees, Charges and Commissions

 United Currency Exchange do not charge any fees or commission when you purchase currency from them.
 To compare the fees and charges of different Australian providers, refer to our comparison table.